COVID 19 Update

 How is the decision made about what type and how much support my child will receive?

 Each child is assessed individually and a personalised package of support provided dependent on need.
 If these needs change, support is adjusted as necessary.
 Additional assessments from outside agencies will sometimes mean an increase of support and/or resources.
-Regular review meetings are held between the class teacher and parents to discuss the child’s progress and any additional needs which require support.

 If a child joins from another Academy, information provided by the feeder Academy, along with our own assessments, will enable Academies to allocate resources/support for the child.